Are pets permitted in properties?

 - Make sure you act well in advance – some innoculations and treatments have dates before travel by which innoculations need to have been completed to take full effect There is information on many websites – Pettravel.com is one

-- You will need a Pet Passport showing that basic innoculations and treatments (eg worming) are up to date: At this time (Summer 2018) this is relatively straightforward, but once Brexit is confirmed additional measures may be put into place.
-Pet passports are usually available from your veterinary surgeon, along with the necessary innoculations.
+- You will need a Pet Passport showing that basic innoculations and treatments (eg worming) are up to date: Pet passports are usually available from your veterinary surgeon, along with the necessary innoculations.
+Please consult your vet for the current requirements, especially post Brexit.

 - If your pet requires veterinary treatment whilst away, the standards and style of treatment you are used to at home may be different: If you have a Pet Plan for your veterinary treatment, it may not be applicable if you are abroad.
 If your pet is receiving routine medication, is that medication permitted to be bought into another country?